UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session02.rst

 .. nextslide::

 We will now set up our individual folders and include a README in this folder.
-In your terminal, cd into the students directory in the directory created when we made the clone.
-IntroPythonXXXX, where XXXX is whatever it is this quarter.

 .. rst-class:: build
 .. container::

     .. code-block:: bash

         $ cd IntroPythonXXXX